danforthcenter/plantcv-geospatial/docs/points2roi_circle.md

 **returns** list of ROIs (`plantcv.Objects` instance)

 - **Parameters:**
-img:        A spectral object from read_geotif.
-    geojson:    Path to the shape file containing the points.
-    radius:     Radius of circular ROIs to get created, in units matching the coordinate system of the image
     - img - Spectral image object, likely read in with [`geo.read_geotif`](read_geotif.md)
     - geojson - Path to the shapefile/GeoJSON containing the points.
     - radius - Radius of circular ROIs to get created,